-Businesses are in demand of fast and agile IT resources to be able to accommodate the digital transformation that is going on.
+Businesses are demanding fast and agile IT resources to be able to accommodate the digital transformation that is going on.
 They are relying more and more on IT to become a business enabler.
-And with that the demand grows to deliver IT resources faster.
-For that people are turning to public cloud to meet those demands.
+And with that the demand is growing to deliver IT resources faster.
+As a result, people are turning to public cloud to meet those demands.

 But there is still the need to manage the IT resources that are already there.
-Over the years businesses have build their own IT infrastructure to accommodate their needs for applications.
-At first it was mainframes, then moving into x86, which then evolved to a more flexible infrastructure with virtualization.
-And for some that evolved into private cloud using cloud management technology.
+Over the years, businesses have built their own IT infrastructure to accommodate their needs for applications.
+At first it was mainframes, then moving into x86, which then evolved into a more flexible infrastructure with virtualization.
+And for some, that evolution continued into private cloud using cloud management technology.

-VMware has enabled that by providing the market leading software that has enabled that to happen: vSphere for virtual infrastructure and vRealize Suite for evolving towards a private cloud.
+VMware has enabled that transition by providing the market leading software that has enabled it to happen: vSphere for virtual infrastructure and vRealize Suite for evolving towards a private cloud.

-But with the move towards public cloud both the infrastructure and the management tooling need to evolve.
-The question to answer then is : How to manage both the old and new in a *consistent* way?
+But with the move towards public cloud, both the infrastructure and the management tools need to evolve.
+The question is then: How do you manage both the old and new in a consistent way?

 The Need For Consistent Infrastructure

-Before going into the management of all things we need to look into what they actually are.
-Most customers have vSphere as the platform of choice in their datacenter to host their application workloads.
-With virtual machines running the applications that enable the business.
+Before going into the management of everything, we need to look into what they actually are.
+Most customers have vSphere as the platform of choice in their data center to host their application workloads, with virtual machines running the applications that enable the business.

-Over the last decade the value of virtualization has been proven its value.
-No longer did were applications hosted on individual hardware servers, but by making the servers “software-defined” it became possible to create a platform to host “virtual machines”.
-And the platform also came with nice features such as vMotion, High Availability (HA) and Distributed Resource Scheduling (DRS).
+Over the last decade virtualization has been proven its value.
+No longer are applications hosted on individual hardware servers.
+By making the servers “software-defined” it became possible to create a platform to host “virtual machines”.
+And the platform also came with powerful features such as vMotion, High Availability (HA) and Distributed Resource Scheduling (DRS).
 Features that revolutionized the world of IT Operations.
-The true value was that software-defined enabled new capabilities and more flexibility while delivering on business benefits such as lower costs and reducing carbon footprint.
+The true value was that software-defined enabled new capabilities and more flexibility while delivering business benefits such as lower costs and a reduced carbon footprint.

-And if you look at a datacenter it basically consists out of 3 things : compute, storage and network.
-It was only natural that besides compute (server) virtualization VMware would also evolve into a world of a full “software-defined” datacenter (SDDC).
+If you look at a data center, it basically consists of 3 things: compute, storage and network.
+It was only natural that besides compute (server) virtualization, VMware would also evolve into a world of a full “software-defined” data center (SDDC).
 VMware has been leading with this strategy since 2012 by adding network virtualization and storage virtualization through their products VSAN and NSX.